RobiatAbdulazeez/AlureSoap/AlureSoap/README.txt

 proceeded to change the view and layout page to Add the AboutUs and The Product Catelogue Navigation in the home page which was acheived from the shared _layouthtml.cs file

+2:30
+I ADDED CONTENTS TO MY ABOUT PAGE

+3:38
+i initially created a different folder for the about me and the product Catelogue page but i was supposed to use the same home folder under the views so i created a new view razor empty page for my about us and the product catelogue page i decided to run the project again but i saw errors "the view index was not found"